KhronosGroup/KTX-Software/BUILDING.md

 CMake can include OpenGL ES versions of the KTX loader tests in the generated solution.
 To build and run these you need to install an OpenGL ES emulator.
-See below.
+See [below](#opengl-es-emulator-for-windows).

 The KTX loader tests use libSDL 2.0.12+.
 You do not need SDL if you only wish to build the library or tools.

 The KTX vulkan loader tests require a [Vulkan SDK](#vulkan-sdk) and the Open Asset Import Library [`libassimp`](#libassimp).
 You must install the former.
-The KTX Git repo has binaries of the latter for iOS and Windows but you must install it on GNU/Linux and macOS.

 #### OpenGL ES Emulator for Windows